cardano-foundation/cardano-academy/glossary.md

 ## L

+#### Lambda calculus (λ-calculus)
-**Lambda calculus** (λ-calculus) is a formal system in math logic for expressing computation based on function abstraction and application using variable binding and substitution.
+is a formal system in math logic for expressing computation based on function abstraction and application using variable binding and substitution.
 It is a universal model of computation that can be used to simulate any Turing machine.
 It was introduced by the mathematician Alonzo Church in the 1930s as part of his research into the foundations of mathematics.
+It covers some of the key, universal characteristics of a wide range of programming languages.

-**Layer 1 vs Layer 2**: In the decentralized ecosystem, a Layer 1 refers to the blockchain protocol itself.
+#### Layer 1 vs Layer 2:
+In the decentralized ecosystem, a Layer 1 refers to the blockchain protocol itself.
 Layer 2 refers to a technology that operates on top of a blockchain to improve its scalability and efficiency.
 For example, Bitcoin is a Layer 1 network, and the Lightning Network is a Layer 2 to improve transaction speeds.
 Hydra is a layer 2 protocol built on top of Cardano, layer 1.

+#### Ledger
-**Ledger**: a distributed ledger (also called a shared ledger or referred to as distributed ledger technology, DLT) is a consensus of replicated, shared, and synchronized digital data geographically spread across sites, countries, or institutions.
+a distributed ledger (also called a shared ledger or referred to as distributed ledger technology, DLT) is a consensus of replicated, shared, and synchronized digital data geographically spread across sites, countries, or institutions.
 There is no central administrator or centralized data storage.

+#### ledger era
-A **ledger era** (or era for short if there is no confusion) in Cardano is a collection of ledger features introduced at a hard fork.
+(or era for short if there is no confusion) in Cardano is a collection of ledger features introduced at a hard fork.
 Since the *Alonzo* era, they have been named after mathematicians and computer scientists in alphabetical order.
 See [CIP-59]( https://cips.cardano.org/cips/cip59/)

 A **Ledger** Protocol in Cardano is a collection of ledger features sitting between the consensus layer and the ledger layer, roughly characterized by block header validation.